ldacruz94/smart_calculator/README.md

 # Learnings

-The memory functions and history were pretty simple and straight forward, but man parsing through the expression was a little more convoluted than I thought.
+The memory functions and history were pretty simple and straight forward, but parsing through the expression was a little more convoluted than I thought.

 At first, I wanted to try a few brute force attempts to parse through the expressions but the code was just meh, so I looked up if there was any algorithms that was used to solve this sort of problem.